 As you know by now I grew up in Africa (DRC, Kinshasa) and I love to try other African cuisines.
 I have never been to Morocco but it’s definitely on my travel list.

 Moroccan food is a bit different to Central African cuisine.
 It’s basically a mixture of Arab and Mediterranean cuisines with a twist of sub-sahararan influence.

-Today I made couscous which is a staple – main dish in Moroccan which is usually served with meat.
+Today I made couscous which is a staple – main dish in Morocco which is usually served with meat.
 I think what we (Central Africa and North Africa) have in common is the fact that we eat a lot of red meat.
 Some examples will be – goat (my favorite), beef, lamb, mutton and chicken.
 I served my couscous with grilled lamb chops.
 Another thing I love about Moroccan cuisine is the fact that they have so many spices and herbs which is perfect for seasoning.

 For the couscous

 1 1/2 cup of couscous

 2 cups of water

 Salt and pepper to taste

 2 tbsp of olive oil